Sunlitspace542/ultrastarfox/README.md

 [Star Fox Music Programming Starter Kit (by livvy94)](https://www.dropbox.com/sh/m3sk75dmsyx5tey/AACLDXVcQEJk3ezQCDBitEs7a?dl=0)

 ## TODO
-1. OPTIMIZE
+1. Optimize game where possible (We already have FastROM and 21Mhz SuperFX 2, can we go any further?)
-2. Strip out all Super Star Fox weekend-related code
+2. Strip out all Super Star Fox weekend(contest)-related code (may not happen, contest is IFEQ/IFNE hell)
-3. Annotate and document code
+3. Annotate and document code (in progress)
 4. MAYBE: Disassemble all BIN files in SND directory, add documentation on custom music and the like

 ## Project Structure